 Table 3.
-Summary of employee work motivation variables at RSU Santosa Hospital Bandung Central, 2023 (n=50)
+Summary of employee work motivation variables at RSU Santosa Hospital Bandung Central, 2023 (n-50)

-No. Indicator Score Ket.
+2023 (II-30) No. Indicator Score Ket.
 1. Motive to fulfill economic needs 208 Fulfilled 2.
 Motive the opportunity to develop and achieve personal advancement 211 Very easy

-3. Motive to out work be recogn nized as a human being and as a tool to carr y 211 Very easy 4.
+3. Motive to out work be recog nized as a human y 211 Very easy 4.
 Motive to channel/ utilize one's abilities 212 Very easy 5.
 Expectatio ons for a good leader 210 Highly fulfilled 6.
-Expectation on of non -discriminatory t reatment 183 Fulfilled 7.
+Expectation of non-discriminatory treatment 183 Fulfilled 7.
 Expectation of safety and security at work 201 Fulfilled 8.
 Expectation to be rewarded for achievement 220 Very fulfilling 9.
-Hope there is no fear of being fired from work from work 197 Fulfilled 10.
-The suitability of the salary received is appropriate / in accordance with the work d is appropriate / in 203 As per 11.
+Hope ther e is no fe ar of being fired from work 197 Fulfilled 10.
+The suitability of the salary received is appropriate / in accordance with the work 203 As per 11.
 Health ins surance p rovided 169 Inadequate 12.
-Any type of allowa nce provided 206 Help 13 Bonuses a are always s given for achie vements or important even ts.165 Rare 14 Old-age/re etirement security policy p provided 184 As per Total 2780 Average S Score 198.6
+Any type of allowa nce provided 206 Help 13 Bonuses are always given for achievements or important events ts.165 Rare 14 Old-age/re etirement security policy p provided 184 As per Total 2780 Average Score 198.6